-Vinyl flooring can be mopped using any readily available vinyl floor cleaning agent.
+Vinyl flooring can be damp mopped using any readily available vinyl floor cleaning agent.
 Do not use any chemical or cleaner that is not specifically for vinyl flooring.
 Other chemicals or cleaners may strip the finish coating or create stains.
+Avoid over-wetting the base edges of cabinetry as damage may occur to the cabinet materials.
 Waxing is not needed.